-CONSTIPATIONConstipation is caused by dehydration, lack of appetite, and a lack of colon function.
-For most cats, Grizzly Salmon Oil will alleviate the constipation, but some need added fiber in their diet, as well.
+Constipation in CatsConstipation is caused by dehydration, lack of appetite, and a lack of colon function.
+For most cats, salmon oil will help alleviate the constipation, but some need added fiber in their diet, as well.
 However, added fiber will increase the litter box odor.
 Geriatric cats often do not drink, which complicates the issue.
 If they are not water drinkers, increased fluids will help.
-You can add electrolytes, like Rebound OES, to their water to help with dehydration.
+You can add electrolytes, like Rebound Recuperation Formula, to their water to help with dehydration.

-LOSS OF APPETITELack of appetite is a difficult issue in old cats.
+Old Cat Won't EatLack of appetite is a difficult issue in old cats.
 If they don't eat, they lose weight.
 The cause of this lack of appetite is a decreased or lost sense of smell.
 Cats won't eat what they can't smell, so the solution is to add smell to their diet.
-Adding Grizzly Salmon Oil to their food will increase the smell for cats that have a decreased sense of smell.
+Adding salmon oil to their food will increase the smell for cats that have a decreased sense of smell.
 As a bonus, the fatty acids increase their skin and coat health.

-BLADDER INFECTIONSBladder infections usually affect male cats.
+Bladder Infections in CatsBladder infections usually affect male cats.
 Amoxicillin is a good antibiotic for bladder issues.
 However, as cats age, it's better to try and prevent the issue rather than treat it.
-Cranberry supplements, like Doc Roy's® Cranberry Extra or Doc Roy's® Potassium Citrate + Cranberry, are helpful for preventing bladder infections and stones.
+Cranberry supplements, like Doc Roy's® Cranberry Extra or Doc Roy's® Potassium Citrate + Cranberry help support normal functions of the urinary tract and bladder.
 Many supplements are chicken flavored, so cats will eat them.
-Adding Cranberry Extra to the daily diet will help prevent the reoccurrence of bladder infection, eliminating the need to treat.

-DENTAL DISEASEThe majority of cats develop dental and gum problems as they age.
+Dental Disease in CatsThe majority of cats develop dental and gum problems as they age.
 This is usually due to poor dental hygiene.
 These diseases can cause a lot of pain and may even cause a cat to refuse to eat.
 To prevent dental disease or keep it at a minimum, brush your cat's teeth on a daily basis.
-Chew treats, like C.E.T.
-Chews for Cats, are also a great option for scraping the plaque off teeth.
+Cat chew treats are also a great option for scraping the plaque off teeth.